mrenrich84/CV/README.md

 I was at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea!

 All of these wasn't stressfull but cool and challenging!

+#### Empathy with management "humans"
+Owning a restaurant for a year gave me some good insights on how difficult can managers life be.
+Trying to be a "good" boss while constantly making choices and have to deal with their consequences, developed in myself a sympathy for business runners.
+(QUESTA E' DA GUARDARE) sad
 ***
 ### <a name="projects">Projects & Code</a>